funnywordsmagicman/minions-guide-timeline/README.md

 &emsp; This repository may reference external websites or resources.
 Maintainers of this repository are not responsible for the content or availability of those resources.

-&emsp; All information in this repository is provided “as is” without guarantees of accuracy or completeness.
+&emsp; All information in this repository is provided without guarantees of accuracy or completeness.

 &emsp; This repository exists for documentation and preservation of unusual or unobtainable Minecraft mechanics.